nearform-actions/github-action-notify-release/README.md

 # github-action-notify-release

-GitHub Action that automatically creates an issue with an overview of the commits that are waiting to be released.
+A GitHub Action that automatically creates an issue with an overview of the commits that are waiting to be released.
 After a new release is published, the issue will be automatically closed.

+This GitHub Action operates based on GitHub Releases, so the staleness of commits is determined by the repository's most recent release.

 ## Permissions